buildingSMART/IFC4.3.x-development/docs/properties/c/CillLevelUpperHead.md

 CillLevelUpperHead
 ==================

-Height of the upper head cill level
+Height of the upper head cill level.